Graduate Programs

 Welcome to Western Oregon University’s Occupational Therapy Program!

-As founding program director, I’m very excited to announce that we will be the first occupational therapy program to be located within Oregon’s public university system and are planning to welcome our inaugural cohort in fall 2024.
-We are currently in the applicant phase of accreditation with the Accreditation Council for Occupational Therapy Education (ACOTE) and plan to submit our candidacy application by the end of 2023.
-We look forward to welcoming students to the WOU Salem campus, where the Occupational Therapy Program will be located.
-Updates on our progress toward accreditation and welcoming our first class will be regularly posted on this website.
+Western Oregon University is the first occupational therapy program to be located within Oregon’s public university system.
+We have achieved Candidacy status of accreditation with the Accreditation Council for Occupational Therapy Education (ACOTE), see below for details.
+We look forward to welcoming students to WOU Salem where the Occupational Therapy Program will be located.

 Occupational Therapists use everyday activities (occupations) to help people and groups to do the things they want to do, need to do, and/or are expected to do in order to live life to the fullest.
 Occupational Therapy practice balances art and science to provide assessments and interventions that are evidence-based, holistic, and context driven.
 More information about careers in occupational therapy can be found at the American Occupational Therapy Association website: About Occupational Therapy.